-How A Drugmaker Gamed The System to Keep Generic Competition Away
+How A Drugmaker Gamed The System To Keep Generic Competition Away

 By the time David Mitchell started taking Revlimid in November 2010, Celgene had bumped the price up to about $8,000 a month.
 When he took his last month's worth of pills in April 2016, the sticker price had reached $10,691.
 By last March, the list price had reached $16,691.

 Revlimid appears to have caught the attention of Health and Human Services Secretary Alex Azar who used it as an example Wednesday — without naming it outright — of how some drug's prices rise with impunity.
-He said the copay for the average senior taking the drug rose $115 to about $690 per month in the last year.
+He said the copay for the average senior taking the drug rose from $115 to about $690 per month in the last year.

 Celgene can keep raising the price of Revlimid because the drug has no competition.
-It's been around for more than a decade, and its original patent expires next year.
+It's been around for more than a decade and its original patent expires next year.
 But today it looks like another four years could pass with no generic competitor to Revlimid.

 "Prices like this are bad for patients," said Mitchell, who last year founded the nonprofit advocacy group Patients for Affordable Drugs.
 "They hurt patients."